qr kod na stranku

 old-age dependency ratio201928.8

-demographic pyramid UKJ14 Oxfordshire
+population pyramid of UKJ14 Oxfordshire

 From Wikipedia: